neoaggelos/SyncTool/README.txt

                      will be omitted.
 For example, the correct way to exclude all files from a sub-folder called 'somefolder' is by '-x somefolder' and not '-x somefolder/*'

+ -xx,
+ --exclude-type <T>: Exclude files with extension <T>.
+For example, if you want
+                     want to exclude all '*.tmp' files from syncing, the correct argument is '-xx tmp'. (not to be confused with '-x tmp').

  -v,     --verbose : Output extra debugging messages in the console.
       --no-verbose : Disable previous option.